vuex-orm/plugin-graphql/README.md

-## Known issues

-- Each model is only loaded once in the graph
-- Code documentation is deprecated and crappy

 ## Contribution

 To test this plugin in your existing project, you can use `yarn link` functionality.
 Run `yarn link` in your local